-These requests are outside the scope of this Action Plan.
+These requests are outside the scope of this action plan.

-The following section addresses the comments received (prior to 2016) from the public following the release of Partial Action Plan No. 10 from September 27 through October 26, 2005.
+This section addresses the comments received (prior to 2016) from the public following the release of Partial Action Plan No. 10 from September 27 through October 26, 2005.
 LMDC received seven comments from civic organizations, individuals and an elected official.
 Many of these comments addressed some or all activities outlined in the Partial Action Plan.